jdmonin/JSettlers2/doc/Readme.developer.md

 ## Setup instructions for JSettlers as an Eclipse project

 Written for Eclipse 3.6, should be applicable to other versions with minor changes.
+These instructions can be adapted to import JSettlers and its `build.xml` into other IDEs.

 - Choose File -> New -> Project... -> Java -> Java Project from Existing Ant Buildfile.
 - Browse to jsettlers-2.x.xx-src/build.xml, select the "javac" task in target "compile".